makersacademy/rps-challenge/kd_approach.md

 For each user story, I sketched out the features and then wrote some feature tests to capture the end-to-end user flow.
 I used Capybara for feature testing the user flow, with extensions for RSpec.

+For technical implementation, I decided to use models `game.rb`, `cpu.rb` and `player.rb` to analyse manage the logic.

 ### USER STORY 1
 > As a marketeer